torstenstern/ps-lab-aws-cloud-ngfw/README.md

 6. Update Transit Gateway Route Table for the Security VPC
 7. Create Application Load Balancer and configure it.
    1. Use as Target the Instances in the Vul-App-VPC
+8. Make sure all IGW are removed on the Spokes and Route Tables are updated.

 <br/>